jasmeeto/ka-project-infection/README.md

 ####Limited Infection

-Limited infection is implemented as an extenstion the BFS of total taking a few heuristcs into account.
+Limited infection is implemented as an extenstion the BFS of total infection taking a few heuristcs into account.

 The first tentative requirement considered is `"Ideally we’d like a coach and all of their students to either have a feature or not."`

 To try to ensure this requirement we use a priority queue instead of a normal queue in our BFS and we give students (i.e. successor nodes) a higher priority than coaches (predecessors) to try and reach the given limit one classroom at a time.
 If the number of students of a node is less than or equal to the amount we have left before reaching the limit, then we give those students even higher priority to guarantee they are infected.

+You can follow the code for this [here](https://github.com/jasmeeto/ka-project-infection/blob/master/infection.py#L66)

 The second heuristic uses edge weighting to add thresholding to the algorithm.
 If edges do not meet the threshold during the bfs expansion, then the adjacent vertex is not added to the queue and thus not infected.